yung-coder/Code-editor/README.md

-## Available Scripts

-A simple code editor for html,css and js !
+##A simple code editor for html,css and js !

 Link-:https://editor-clone.netlify.app/